 At this point, you’ll probably think, “I Ran Out Out Of Waxing Strips, What Can I Use?”

-Throughout this article, we’ll give you some alternative DIY waxing options and we’ll discuss the benefits and risks of these alternatives.
+Throughout this article, we’ll give you some waxing strip alternatives and we’ll discuss the benefits and risks of these substitutes.

 That way, you can continue to enjoy healthy skin without having to be limited to traditional waxing strips.